+- Complete ALL of the following Courses:

-- MAT202 Calculus II - SCP232 General Physics II
+- MAT 202 Calculus II

+- SCP 232 General Physics II

 - Students are advised to select one Urban Study course to complete college requirement. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook. - Students are advised to take MAT115 College Algeb & Trig(College Algebra and Trigonometry) or MAT117 Algebra and Trigonometry (Algebra and Trigonometry) and MAT200 Precalculus (Pre-calculus) as they are prerequisite courses for MAT201 Calculus I (Calculus I).